kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 3. CK\_BBI (Creatine Kinase BB Total)

-    ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***
     NOTE: This single reference document contains information pertinent to the individual TEST\_TYPEs CK\_BB\_EP, and the indexes CK\_BBI, or CK\_BBI\_EP.

     -   Common Name: CK BB (also known as CPK BB)
-    -   Long Name: Creatine Kinase BB (Brain-type)
+    -   Long Name: Creatine Kinase BB/Creatine Kinase Total
-    -   Test Type: CK\_BBI is the Creatine Kinase BB/Creatine Kinase Total as a ratio or index CK\_BBI\_EP is the Creatine Kinase BB/Creatine Kinase Total as a ratio or index by the testing method electrophoresis
+    -   Test Type: CK\_BBI
     -   Panels: N/A
     -   Equivalent Tests: N/A
     -   Not Equivalent Tests: All other CK TEST\_TYPES that do not contain “BB” in name.
     -   Indications: Blood levels of CK rise when muscle, brain or heart cells are injured.
 CK\_BB isfound primarily in the brain.
 CK\_BB is sometimes used in diagnosing of cancer of the lung andstomach.
 However, CK\_BB is expressed in all tissues at low levels and has little clinicalrelevance.
-    -   Description: CK\_BB is one of three separate forms (isoenzymes) of the enzyme creatinekinase (CK).
+    -   Description: CK\_BBI  is the Creatine Kinase BB/Creatine Kinase Total as a ratio or index CK\_BBI\_EP is the Creatine Kinase BB/Creatine Kinase Total as a ratio or index by the testing method electrophoresis.
+CK\_BB is one of three separate forms (isoenzymes) of the enzyme creatinekinase (CK).
 CK\_BB is found mostly in the brain, lungs, intestinal tract and smooth muscle.
     -   Related Tests: CK; CK\_BB\_EP, CK\_BBI, CK\_BBI\_EP; CK\_CSF; CK\_ISO; CK\_ISO\_EP
     -   Approximate Reference Range:
     -   Comments: < 1% of total CK
     -   Test Method Variance:
     -   Other:
-        -   Associated LOINC:
+        -   Associated LOINC: 9642-0
-        -   Associated CPT:
+        -   Associated CPT: 82552, 82554

 4. CK\_BBI\_EP (Creatine Kinase BB Total Electrophoresis)

-    ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***

-    NOTE: This single reference document contains information pertinent to theindividual TEST\_TYPES CK\_BB\_EP, and the indexes CK\_BBI, or CK\_BBI\_EP.
+    NOTE: This single reference document contains information pertinent to the individual TEST\_TYPES CK\_BB\_EP, and the indexes CK\_BBI, or CK\_BBI\_EP.

     -   Common Name: CK BB (also known as CPK BB)
-    -   Long Name: Creatine Kinase BB (Brain-type)
+    -   Long Name: Creatine Kinase BB/Creatine Kinase Total Electrophoresis
-    -   Test Type: CK\_BB\_EP is CK\_BB by the testing method electrophoresis CK\_BBI is the Creatine Kinase BB/Creatine Kinase Total as a ratio or indexCK\_BBI\_EP is the Creatine Kinase BB/Creatine Kinase Total as a ratio or index by the testingmethod electrophoresis
+    -   Test Type: CK\_BBI\_EP
     -   Panels: N/A
     -   Equivalent Tests: N/A
     -   Not Equivalent Tests: All other CK TEST\_TYPES that do not contain “BB” in name.
     -   Indications: Blood levels of CK rise when muscle, brain or heart cells are injured.
 CK\_BB isfound primarily in the brain.
 CK\_BB is sometimes used in diagnosing of cancer of the lung andstomach.
 However, CK\_BB is expressed in all tissues at low levels and has little clinicalrelevance.
-    -   Description: CK\_BB is one of three separate forms (isoenzymes) of the enzyme creatinekinase (CK).
+    -   Description: CK\_BB\_EP is CK\_BB by the testing method electrophoresis CK\_BBI is the Creatine Kinase BB/Creatine Kinase Total as a ratio or indexCK\_BBI\_EP is the Creatine Kinase BB/Creatine Kinase Total as a ratio or index by the testingmethod electrophoresis.
+CK\_BB is one of three separate forms (isoenzymes) of the enzyme creatinekinase (CK).
 CK\_BB is found mostly in the brain, lungs, intestinal tract and smooth muscle.
     -   Related Tests: CK; CK\_BB\_EP, CK\_BBI, CK\_BBI\_EP; CK\_CSF; CK\_ISO; CK\_ISO\_EP
     -   Approximate Reference Range:
     -   Comments: < 1% of total CK
     -   Test Method Variance:
     -   Other:
-        -   Associated LOINC:
+        -   Associated LOINC: 15048-2, 72565-5
-        -   Associated CPT:
+        -   Associated CPT: 82552, 82554

-5. CK\_BF (Creatine Kinase Body Fluid Quantitative)
+5. CK\_BF (Creatine Kinase in Body Fluid)

-    ***NEEDS TO BE UPDATED***
-    NOTE: This single reference document contains information pertinent to theindividual TEST\_TYPES CK\_BB\_EP, and the indexes CK\_BBI, or CK\_BBI\_EP.
+    ***UNDER REVIEW***

-    -   Common Name: CK BB (also known as CPK BB)
+    -   Common Name: Creatine Kinase in Body Fluid
-    -   Long Name: Creatine Kinase BB (Brain-type)
+    -   Long Name: Creatine Kinase Body Fluid Quantitative
-    -   Test Types: CK\_BB\_EP is CK\_BB by the testing method electrophoresisCK\_BBI is the Creatine Kinase BB/Creatine Kinase Total as a ratio or indexCK\_BBI\_EP is the Creatine Kinase BB/Creatine Kinase Total as a ratio or index by the testingmethod electrophoresis
+    -   Test Types: CK\_BF
     -   Panels: N/A
     -   Equivalent Tests: N/A
-    -   Not Equivalent Tests: All other CK TEST\_TYPES that do not contain “BB” in name.
+    -   Not Equivalent Tests:
-    -   Indications: Blood levels of CK rise when muscle, brain or heart cells are injured.
-CK\_BB is found primarily in the brain.
-CK\_BB is sometimes used in diagnosing of cancer of the lung andstomach.
-However, CK\_BB is expressed in all tissues at low levels and has little clinicalrelevance.
-    -   Description: CK\_BB is one of three separate forms (isoenzymes) of the enzyme creatinekinase (CK).
-CK\_BB is found mostly in the brain, lungs, intestinal tract and smooth muscle.
+    -   Indications: The CK test is primarily used to diagnose and monitor injuries and conditions that cause damage to skeletal muscles.
+    -   Description: A creatine kinase (CK) test, also known as creatine phosphokinase (CPK) test, measures the level of the enzyme creatine kinase in a sample of blood or other body fluids.
+CK is primarily found in muscle tissue (skeletal muscle and heart muscle) and the brain.
+Under normal conditions, only small amounts of CK leak into the bloodstream as a result of normal wear and tear on the muscles.
+However, significant damage to muscle tissue (skeletal muscle, heart muscle), or the brain can cause larger amounts of CK to leak into the bloodstream, leading to elevated CK levels.
-    -   Related Tests: CK; CK\_BB\_EP, CK\_BBI, CK\_BBI\_EP; CK\_CSF; CK\_ISO; CK\_ISO\_EP
+    -   Related Tests:
-    -   Approximate Reference Range:
+    -   Approximate Reference Range: The normal range for adults generally falls between 22 and 198 U/L.
-    -   Comments: < 1% of total CK
+    -   Comments:
     -   Test Method Variance:
     -   Other:
-        -   Associated LOINC:
+        -   Associated LOINC: 16688-4
-        -   Associated CPT:
+        -   Associated CPT: 82550

 6. CK\_CSF (Creatine Kinase CSF Quantitative)